-The power and driver components for this scoreboard are located behind the Period Clock panel in the upper middle of the scoreboard cabinet.
-If your scoreboard includes Electronic Team Names, then there is an extra power supply (2 total), LX driver (3 total), and fuse (2 total), as pictured below.
+In its standard configuration, model LX2340 includes a single power supply, two driver PCBs, a 5-amp fuse, and a 3-amp fuse.
+If your scoreboard includes Electronic Team Names, then there is an additional power supply (two total), an additional PCB (three total), and a 10-amp fuse in place of the 5-amp fuse.
 The ScoreLink receiver (if purchased) is located to the right of the Period digit.
-The Horn is located above the Period digit and can be accessed by removing that digit.
+The Horn is located above the Period digit and can be accessed by removing that digit assembly.
+The next section of this document discusses the digit assemblies in more detail.